kunikohunter/PepBind3D/regeneration/README.md

 The released structures for these 52 pairs were threaded onto their own crystal, because the self-exclusion path in `HLA_db.get_peptide_template` did not run.
-The patched `HLA_db.py` fixes it, and this directory re-runs the validation subset so the analysis measures modelling accuracy rather than refinement of a self-template.
+The patched `HLA_db.py` fixes it, and this directory re-runs the validation subset so the analysis measures modeling accuracy rather than refinement of a self-template.
 Only pairs whose native PDB is in the local template database are affected, roughly 0.1% of the 49,268 released structures.